Jaedim/mfq-project-archive/readme.md

 # Multilevel Feedback Queue Simulation

 This repository is more or less an archive for this project.
 This is here mainly just for my own reference, but is open for everyone to examine at leisure.
-I highly do not recommend using any of the code, as it is largely messy, but it can be used to learn a few things, if needed.
+I highly do not recommend using any of the code, as it is largely messy, but it can be used to learn a few things if needed.

 Feel free to download this and use as a basic visual simulator for one approach to the MFQ concept.
 To run from the terminal, use